-To end the quarter, in June FLYHT announced that contracts had been signed with seven current customers for additional AFIRS 228 units and/or voice and data services.
-These included two Chinese airlines, three customers in Africa, one in North America and one in Mexico.
-FLYHT also received orders from an existing OEM partner for approximately USD \$2.2 million of parts with related license fees for delivery through January 2018.
-These contracts will total approximately USD \$3 million assuming FLYHT provides services over the full term of the agreements.
+To end the quarter, in March FLYHT announced that contracts had been signed with one new and seven current customers for additional AFIRS 228 units and/or voice and data services.
+These included three Chinese airlines, two customers in Africa and one in Europe.
+These contracts will total approximately USD \$1.5 million assuming FLYHT provides services over the full term of the agreements.